sourcegraph/handbook/content/company/team/index.md

 - Oceanside, CA USA 🇺🇸
 - Github: fabicastp
 - [fabiana@sourcegraph.com](mailto:fabiana@sourcegraph.com), [Linkedin](https://www.linkedin.com/in/fabicastp/)
-- Fabiana was born and raised in Venezuela🇻🇪 and moved to California 4 years ago with her husband, dog and parrot.
-She's a big fan of processes and organization, and you’ll often hear her say *I have a spreadsheet for that.* She’s had the pleasure of doing PM with creatives throughout her professional career.
+- Fabiana is from Venezuela 🇻🇪 but moved to California 4 years ago with her husband, dog and parrot.
+She's a big fan of processes and organization, and you’ll often hear her say *I have a spreadsheet for that.* She’s had the pleasure of doing project management with creatives throughout her professional career.
 They are the yin to her yang, she says.
 She’s also very proud of her Venezuelan culture and loves inviting people over to her home to eat arepas.

 ## Kendrick Morris (he/him)
 - Finance and Operations Analyst